kingluufy/Fabulous-Coders/README.md

-##Requirements Definition :
+##Requirements Definition :<br/>
-	-Users can view a leaderboard
+	-Users can view a leaderboard<br/>
-	-Users can sign in or play as a guest
+	-Users can sign in or play as a guest<br/>
-	-Users will be prompted to select a game mode (Sudden Death Mode vs Health) -Random number generator, flexible and able to change range of numbers easily -User input for range of numbers
+	-Users will be prompted to select a game mode (Sudden Death Mode vs Health) <br/>
+	-Random number generator, flexible and able to change range of numbers easily<br/>
+	-User input for range of numbers<br/>
-	-User input for answer
+	-User input for answer<br/>
-	-User profile customization (name, photo, etc)
+	-User profile customization (name, photo, etc)<br/>
-	-Users can sign in using a google account (maybe) -Embedded covid-19 stats app
+	-Users can sign in using a google account (maybe)<br/>
+	-Embedded covid-19 stats app<br/>
-	-When the user inputs an invalid value it shows a relative error popup (negative, out of range, etc.)
+	-When the user inputs an invalid value it shows a relative error popup (negative, out of range, etc.)<br/>
-	-End screen when the player loses, play again or main menu -If a user ends up on the leaderboard as a guest, they can enter a name
+	-End screen when the player loses, play again or main menu<br/>
+	-If a user ends up on the leaderboard as a guest, they can enter a name<br/>